 You’re still responsible for paying back the full amount of money you owe Hometap.

 If you’re the sole homeowner, the obligation to Hometap passes to your estate and the lien stays on your property.
 If there’s a second homeowner, such as your spouse, the agreement doesn’t change.

 If you get divorced following a Hometap Investment, the investment remains in place and the terms are unchanged.
 If you seek to transfer ownership of the home prior to settling your investment, you have to work with the company to coordinate on any such transfer of ownership.

 Home equity share agreements are a very new way of thinking about using your home equity for the ability to obtain cash.

 There are two things at play here:

-- There’s the idea that using a home equity sharing company like Hometap is advantageous to using a HELOC.
-This aspect is covered well above.
+- There’s the idea that using a home equity sharing company like Hometap is advantageous to using a home equity loan.
+This aspect is covered above.

 The rate of return one can expect on a home is between 8.6% and 10% per year.
 This isn’t as high as stocks, but it’s good.

 Also, your mortgage is the one bill that always gets paid every month, no matter what.
 Homeowners do whatever it takes to pay their mortgage, because the consequences of not doing so are severe.